pathdata/UNMaSk/CIS/TrainData/readme.md

-# Extracted free hand annotations are part of TrainData for IM-NET.
+# Extracted free hand annotations of TrainData used for training IM-NET.

 Training data used from two cohorts before augmentation are saved and these annotations will be augmented as we will be collecting more of these in future.